Our Shared Vision

 The Haliburton Community Organic Farm Society (HCOFS) was then established to develop plans for and to manage the farm under lease from the District of Saanich.
 The farmers and directors of HCOFS appreciate continued support from the CBA.

 Haliburton Community Organic Farm is a publicly-owned farm within the Agricultural Land Reserve (ALR).
 The farm was saved from development by a group of concerned citizens and the District of Saanich, who purchased the land.
-The Farm is now being developed as a community and educational certified organic farm.
+The Farm is a community and educational certified organic farm.

 The farm is 4.09 ha (approximately 9.3 acres), and is located on the south side of Haliburton Road (741 Haliburton Road) in Cordova Bay, which is a neighbourhood in Saanich, BC.